 Welcome to the Ad Vitam weekly blog entry!
-Since our launch in mid December 2019 we have been delighted how positively we have been received and are excited to build this platform in 2020.
+Since our launch in mid-December 2019 we have been delighted how positively we have been received and are excited to build this platform in 2020.

-There is still a huge refusal to adapt to new ways of thinking, acting and consuming with desperately wanting to hold on to status quo on a big scale in terms of who holds the world's wealth, which equals power, by controlling and owning the world’s resources.
+There is still a huge refusal to adapt to new ways of thinking, acting, and consuming with desperately wanting to hold on to status quo on a big scale in terms of who holds the world's wealth, which equals power, by controlling and owning the world’s resources.
 On a small scale it's the 'inconvenience' it brings to the consumer to change our daily habits and step into uncharted territory.
 The state of transition and the unknown is just too uncomfortable for most people.
 They rather grab their phones, spend hours on social media and/or binge watch Netflix than staying present and in a state of temporary discomfort.
-This behaviour is no longer possible I am afraid.
+This behavior is no longer possible I am afraid.

 From Vogue Italia’s January issue to Berkeley’s new law targeting throwaway food packaging to the funny but not so funny statement from Moscow admitting it will be severely troubled by climate change, but a reduction of fossil fuels extraction is out of the question.
 FYI Moscow had no snow for Christmas in 2019.

 The latter is a blatant example for economic interests winning over everything else, - status quo here we are.
 I still look at this optimistically because Russia had to publicly acknowledge that the earth’s climate is warming.